 For 9 years Stephen was Chairman of PAPYRUS Prevention of Young Suicide following the death by suicide of his only child Christopher in 2009.
-He stepped down from this role last year.
+He stepped down from this role in 2019.

 He is engaged in several additional roles, including:

 - As an Expert Adviser to the National Institute for Health and Care Excellence (NICE).
 He has been involved with NICE in the development of a Guideline for Nurse Staffing levels in in-patient Health Care, The Mental Health Care of those in the Criminal Justice System and a Guideline on Suicide Prevention in the Community and Custody Settings.
 He is currently a lay member of the Medical Technologies Advisory Committee, which approves the introduction of new technologies to the health and care services.